khilang/khi/reference.md

 A *dictionary* corresponds to a collection of data structures organized by string keys.
 It consists of a sequence of key-value pairs known as entries.
 An *entry* assigns a [*value*](#value) to a string *key*.
-Entries with identical keys are allowed, and the order of the entries are preserved.
+Entries with identical keys are not allowed.

 Example: Dictionary, object, struct, configuration